metablaster/WindowsFirewallRuleset/Test/Ruleset.Utility/Encoding/README.md

 # Encoding directory

-Test files for `Confirm-FileEncoding` function
+Test files for `Get-FileEncoding` and `Confirm-FileEncoding` functions